19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Mythic/True Resurrection.md

 | Range    | Self                                                |
 | Domains  | [Life](../../Spell%20Domains/Life.md)            |

-You remember one soul and speak the holy incantation to reclaim their soul and lifeforce.
+You remember one soul and speak the ultimate incantation.

-You cleave flesh to body once more.
+You cleave soul to body once more.
 The creature is brought back to life.
-In whatever body you imagine for it.
+In whatever body it imagines for itself.
 It's constitution score becomes 10.

 ---
 ***Scribes Note***